istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/_index.md

 moved functionality into Istiod.
 This has allowed us to remove Citadel, the sidecar injector, and Galley.

-You'll also find that we are using the new `appProtocol` field in the Kubernetes [`EndpointPort`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#endpoints-v1-core) API.
-What does that mean for you?
-It means that you won't need to use the name field in your service to denote the protocol -- a simpler user experience.
+Great news!
+We've got a simplified experience for developers who are taking advantage of a new feature in Kubernetes.
+If you use the new `appProtocol` field in the Kubernetes [`EndpointPort`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#endpoints-v1-core) API, you will no longer need to append the name field in your `Service` to denote the protocol.

 ## Better lifecycle